ulrikpedersen/tomoscan/main/_sources/user/how-to/run-scan.rst.txt

 Running a scan
 ==================

-* Start the simulators and IOCs by running :code:`docker compose up -d`
 * Start the interactive bluesky environment.
 This is best done within the same network as the docker-compose environment which can be achieved by running: :code:`docker run --net tomoscan_default -it tomoscan`
 * Start the phoebus screen to monitor the scan's progress.
 Navigate to the display folder and run :code:`./startOvervirew.sh`